samuelstevens9/min_python_package/README.md

 2. Create the code files for the package.
 Either a single python file: `monkey.py` or a directory: `monkey/__init__.py`
 3. Add your tests cases to `tests.py`
 4. Update this README
+5. Install into your virtual environment with `pip install .` or `python setup.py install`